pyth-network/pyth-crosschain/ethereum/Deploying.md

    - `confirmations` (optional): Number of blocks to wait to consider the transaction final.
    - `from` (optional): Public address of the mnemonic.
 Although it can be derived from `provider` some networks that are not entirely EVM based need it.
-2. `.env.prod.<network>` contains the contract specific configurations for each network.
+2. `.env.prod.<network>` contains the contract specific configuration for each network.
 It contains:
    - `MIGRATIONS_DIR`: This is either [`./migrations/prod`](./migrations/prod) or
      [`./migrations/prod-receiver`](./migrations/prod-receiver).
 The `prod-receiver` migrations should be used when you need to deploy to a chain that is unsupported by the Wormhole network.
 The Wormhole Receiver contract acts as a